iuliet716/flash-attention-cuda-from-scratch/docs/00_naive.md

 This produces $O(N^2)$ device-memory traffic in addition to the attention computation itself.

-> On RTX 5090, HBM traffic refers to off-chip GDDR7 memory traffic.
+> Following FlashAttention terminology, HBM traffic refers to off-chip device-memory traffic; on RTX 5090, this is GDDR7.